Temporal Graph Pattern Machine: Experiments

+\textbf{Temporal Node Classification.} Table \ref{tab:nc} summarizes temporal node classification results.
+Pretrained TGPM and TGPM trained from scratch achieve the best and sub-best performance on both datasets.
+Given that both Wikipedia and Reddit are featured by rich temporal dynamics, the consistent performance gain demonstrate the strength of TGPM in capturing complex evolving patterns.

-We evaluate the cross-domain transferability of TGPM in Table \ref{tab:cross}, measuring generalization under distribution shifts across domains.
-In this setting, we train models on a source graph and report their evaluation results on target graphs.
+\textbf{Cross-Domain Transferability.} We evaluate the cross-domain transferability of TGPM in Table \ref{tab:cross}, measuring generalization under distribution shifts across domains.
+In this setting, we train models on a source graph and evaluate on target graphs without further adaptation.
 We adopt ICEWS1819 and Googlemap CT as source graphs respectively and treat the remaining graphs as target graphs.
 Self-supervised learning baselines (PT-DGNN, DDGCL, CPDG) are adopted for comparison.
 TGPM achieves the best transfer results, showing significant positive gains over all target graphs.
 We attribute this to TGPM's ability to learn transferable evolving patterns, enabling generalization across significantly different domains, while time-shifting and structural proximity based self-supervised learning remains sensitive to subtle shifts of temporal dynamics.